NHS priorities

 To meet Level 2 safeguarding training and competency, in addition to this Safeguarding Adults Level 2 programme, you should also complete the following e-learning and assessments:

-Please note: The Safeguarding Adults Level 2 e-learning and assessment programme provided by Health Education England’s elearning for healthcare (elfh) hub is accessed by clicking on the Access button above.
+Please note: The Safeguarding Adults Level 2 e-learning and assessment programme provided by NHS England’s elearning for healthcare (elfh) hub is accessed by clicking on the Access button above.
 When you reach the elfh webpage, you will need to create an elfh account if you have not already done so.
 Please be aware that CPPE does not maintain control over the accuracy and currency of this programme.

 0h:40m (for events this includes pre and post event learning)